-- 1.Students must have a graduation evaluation in order to be placed on a potential graduation list.
-The request for graduation evaluation should be completed in the semester before the student plans to graduate for example, in the fall when graduation is expected in May.
+- 1. Students must have a graduation evaluation in order to be placed on a potential graduation list.
+The request for graduation evaluation should be completed in the semester before the student plans to graduate - for example, in the fall when graduation is expected in May.
 The evaluation form can be obtained from the Registrar's Office and should be returned to them.
 The student will be notified of the results of the evaluation.

-Students who wish to have credits from another institution transferred to Housatonic should visit the Admissions Office and arrange for an evaluation of - 2.All candidates for graduation must pay a graduation fee before mid-term of the semester in which they expect to graduate.
-The graduation fee form is available from the Registrar's office.
+Students who wish to have credits from another institution transferred to Housatonic should visit the Admissions Office and arrange for an evaluation of transfer credits. - 2.All candidates for graduation must pay a graduation fee before mid-term of the semester in which they expect to graduate.
+The graduation fee form is available from the Registrar's office. - 3.
+Candidates for graduation in May, August or December are encouraged to attend the commencement program.
+All graduates are invited to attend the spring commencement regardless of graduation dates.